MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics.md

 These reference architectures describe a variety of analytics use cases and implementations with different alternatives, enabling you to architect your own cloud solution so you can have **full control and customization to fit your game design**.

 > [!TIP]
-> If you are looking for an **out-of-the-box** analytics solution, PlayFab is a complete back-end platform for building, launching, and growing cloud connected games that has [analytics support](https://docs.microsoft.com/gaming/playfab/?branch=master#pivot=documentation&panel=analytics).
+> Azure PlayFab is a complete back-end platform for building, launching, and growing games.
+Learn more about PlayFab's **out-of-the-box** [analytics solutions](https://docs.microsoft.com/gaming/playfab/?branch=master#pivot=documentation&panel=analytics).

 ## Use Cases

-There are multiple variables which can be taken into consideration when designing an analytics system.
+Analytics is a broad area with many use cases.
+First, consider which types of analytics are needed by your game.
 Here are some examples:

-1. **Processing time** - Real-time, bulk/batch, or mixed.
-2. **Stage** - Development only, production only, or both.
-3. **Presentation** - Dashboard (slice and dice), in-game (directly into the game engine), or both.
-4. **Message source** - Direct connection between the device and the cloud infrastructure, or using an API.
+1. **Real Time Analytics** - Commonly used for development, operational health, customer support, and launch-window monitoring.
+2. **Direct Data Exploration** - Commonly used to answer questions about user behavior below the surface level.
+3. **Performance Metrics** - Commonly used to assess the health of the business against established targets.
+4. **Custom Reporting** - Commonly used to build graphs and dashboards from custom events in your game.

-The pieces that are part of a standard analytics pipeline include:
+Common components of a typical analytics pipeline include:

-1. **Event production** - For example the game itself, or any other device or gateway that is generating the events that you are interested on capturing.
+1. **Events** - The moments captured by your game or services for later analysis.
-2. **Event queuing and ingestion** - The service that receives the events and dispatches them.
+2. **Event queues and ingestion** - The service that receives the events and dispatches them.
-3. **Storage** - Where the information is saved in a format and place that can be later used.
+3. **Storage** - Where events are saved for use in reporting or exploration.
-4. **Action** - From displaying the data in dashboards to automation to kick-off workflows or machine learning, whatever method suits your analysis and review process.
+4. **Enrichment** - Jobs that transform event data and generate metrics on a scheduled cadence.
+5. **Dashboards** - UI that surfaces event level and metrics data in a visual chart or graph
+6. **Query Engine** - Compute resources and query language used to explore the data.
+7. **Import/Export** - Services that move external data sets between storage location.
+8. **Machine Learning** - Enrchiment activities used to create predictive metrics from patterns in your data.

 Here are several analytics use cases for you to explore: